5 steps towards the retirement you want

 4. Review your investment choices

 The money you pay into your pension is invested.
 And exactly where it’s invested can make a huge difference, so it’s worth finding out where your money is going.
 The better your investments perform after charges, the bigger your pension pot could be.
-Although, don't forget that the value of investments can go down as well as up - you could get back less than has been invested.
+Although, don't forget that the value of investments can go down as well as up - you could get back less than the amount invested.

 With many pension schemes you can change your investment choices free of charge.
 Don’t like where your money’s invested now?
 You can change it.
 Just remember that if you do switch funds, it’s important to pick ones that suit your circumstances and attitude to risk.
 If you’re unsure what to do, you may want to speak to a financial adviser.

 5. Stay on top of things

 One of the best ways of keeping your plans on track is to keep an eye on your pension.
 That way, you can check how your investments are performing, and that you’re not paying too much in charges.
 These days, you can often manage your pension online, making all of this really easy to do.

 When you’re young and concentrating on your career, it can be tough to think about the future.
 But if you want to enjoy yourself later in life, too, taking steps like these is a great way to start.